WEP, No SSID broadcast, allowed MAC addresses are all OK but these are more home security.

 - Now go to Computer Configuration\Policies\Windows Settings\Security Settings\Wireless Network (IEEE 802.11) Policies

 Right click and Create a new policy for Windows Vista and later (if you only have XP machines, do only an XP one).
-If you have Vista you must do a Vista policy or else Vista will try to use the XP policy (not recommended).
+If you have Vista or later you must do a Vista policy or else Vista will try to use the XP policy (not recommended).

 - Enter a Policy Name (e.g. Beijing_Wifi_Settings) and description and link to the root of the domain.